Cubeir/Vanilla-RTX-App/IN-APP-ANNOUNCEMENTS.md

 Purpur materials are now slightly glossier by default.
 Revised Purpur block heightmaps

 - Bedrock:
-Complete Bedrock block overhaul with improved normal maps and heightmaps.
+Complete Bedrock block overhaul with improved normal map and heightmap.
 Heightmaps and normals now follow a style similar to Stone.
 MERS now use semi-ultra-rough materials with extremely subtle metalness visible on the brightest parts of Bedrock.
 This is primarily noticeable under sunlight and other strong lights, while Bedrock remains an ultra-rough yet slightly metallic, extremely tough-looking material.